AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-09-Making-of-Vestige.md

 	</div>
 </div>

 As you notice this line disconnects sometimes and then picks up again, we can do this with a clause that checks if the returned perlin noise value at the coordinate of a certain point drops below a certain threshold.
 Doing so at different scales allows for different line styles.
-Next we can add some ornamentation, for example we could sprout some branches at randome:
+Next we can add some ornamentation, for example we could sprout some branches at random:

 <span class="image fit" style="margin: 0 0 1em 0; padding: 0 0 0 0;">
 	<img class="viewable" src="https://gorillasun.de/assets/images/vestiges/cracksbranch.png" alt="">